Skip to the content.

 Sink type Description

-as Allows the pipeline result to be saved under an internal referenceable name.
+as Allows the pipeline result to be saved under an internal name, which can later be referenced.
 Pipelines defined after this point may refer to this name in their from statement.

 branch This statement allows the pipeline to be split up in several branches.
 Each branch filters messages with an if statement.
 Messages will be processed only by the first branch of which the if statement is true.